fleekxyz/non-fungible-apps/README.md

 The [.env.example](./.env.example) file needs to be renamed to `.env` before continuing.
 Make sure you are using your private API URL, if you have one.

-After updating the `.env` file, you can run `npm run deploy:mumbai` to deploy the contract on the testnet.
+After updating the `.env` file, you can run `yarn deploy:mumbai` to deploy the contract on the testnet.
 Please note that your wallet needs to hold enough Mumbai MATIC for the deployment to be successful.

 #### Polygon main-net